 Before the Defense Contract Audit Agency (DCAA) performs an audit of the operations and functions that make up the Accounting System – or any portion of it – many organizations aspire to minimize unhappy surprises.
-One method is a Mock Audit or pre-audit, which results reach internal management, instead of the customer.
+One method is an internal Mock Audit or pre-audit, which results reach internal management, instead of the customer.
 Often, needed corrections, additions, and training trigger changes in practices, for reduced findings during the customer audit.

 We evaluate the compliance, internal controls, and good business judgment of the accounting function.
 The most important link in the Accounting System is the completeness and accuracy of records created outside of the Accounting Department.
 Timesheets, vendor bills against Purchase Orders, and other source documents – mostly approved outside of the Accounting Department – trigger recording of transactions that comprise the General Ledger.

 The actual audit uses two phases.
 The customer audit and our internal Mock Audit follow these consecutive steps.
 First, written policies and procedures, signed by the responsible manager (or higher level) over each respective function, are compared to laws, contract terms, plus efficient and effective operations.
 The pre-audit includes evaluation of internal controls, such as segregation of incompatible duties; ease of determining Actual Incurred Costs for each separate project, allowing month-to-month and budget-to-actual comparisons; and assessment of indirect rates, for treatment of unallowable costs and for reasonableness of the causal or beneficial relationship between each pool and its base.

 A “rehearsal” gives staff time to adopt compliant practices.